 Smithville is perhaps best known as the home of “Hope Floats,” the 1998 movie starring Sandra Bullock, Harry Connick Jr., and Gena Rowlands.
 It was also the location for “Tree of Life,” starring Brad Pitt and Sean Penn, filmed in 2008.

 The town also earned the Guinness Book of World Records award for baking the “World’s Largest Gingerbread Man.”
 The cookie creation, baked over hot coals during Smithville’s annual Festival of Lights celebration in 2006, weighed 1,308 pounds, 8 ounces and was 20 feet tall.

-Smithville’s natural features make it a "must ride destination" for bicyclists, whether if is through the oak-lined streets of town or the beautifully wooded, winding roads of Buescher State Park.
+Smithville’s natural features make it a “must ride destination” for bicyclists, whether it is through the oak-lined streets of town or the beautifully wooded, winding roads of Buescher State Park.
 Sitting high atop the banks of the Colorado River, Smithville is also a popular choice for kayakers.

 Want to learn a little more about our town’s history?
 Visit Smithville Heritage House Museum.
 The railroad presence has been integral to the community, and a railroad museum and park were established in Smithville in 1991.